 With a passion for developing people and the local economy, Pat balances day to day demands of growth of the Medical Campus with a strategic approach to mentoring companies and helping the campus at large to reach its potential.
 As his business card confidently states, Pat is an “expert-idea generator” and he excels at connecting entrepreneurs, leaders, funders, and thinkers together to make growth happen on the Buffalo Niagara Medical Campus.

 A serial entrepreneur, Pat has started over 20 businesses including Fulfillment Systems International (FSI), a logistics services provider offering marketing support, warehousing, distribution, freight forwarding, and transportation service to firms operating in the US, Canada, and Europe.
-FSI grew from a start up to a firm with annual sales of $20 million and over one hundred employees in five locations in North America and Europe before being sold to UPS in 2000.
+FSI grew from a start up to a firm with annual sales of $20 million and over one hundred employees in five locations in North America and Europe before being sold to a fortune-50 company: UPS in 2000.
 It is now part of UPS Supply Chain Services.
-He also served as a trade consultant for the World Trade Center Buffalo Niagara, a community-based economic development organization which builds economic vitality through global trade.

 He is a graduate of the University at Buffalo’s School of Management Center for Entrepreneurial Leadership and attended Canisius College.
-Pat has two grown children, both living in the Buffalo area, and lives in Amherst with his wife, Barbara and dog, Yogi.
+Pat has two grown children, both living in the Buffalo area, and lives in a 213 year old farmhouse in Amherst, NY with his wife, Barbara and dog, Yogi.

 Contact Pat at firstname.lastname@example.org or 716.218.7151.